jaejae-lee/KickOff-football-team-generator/README.md

 2.why it pushs empty string into the playerList array?? something wrong with length...

+3. if it's full player - dont want to push new value. now it's replacing last item ti a new one

 //gulp file is not working.

+delete
+this.state.your_array.length = 0;
+this.state.array.splice();

 26th Thur: